Mike Rotunda: World Wrestling Federation (1984–1986)

-Rotunda and Barry Windham joined the World Wrestling Federation as The U.S. Express in 1984, during which time he was billed as Mike Rotundo rather than Rotunda.
+Rotunda and Barry Windham joined the World Wrestling Federation as the U.S. Express in 1984, during which time he was billed as Mike Rotundo rather than Rotunda.
 They won the WWF World Tag Team Championship twice, first from Dick Murdoch and Adrian Adonis in January 1985.
-The US Express' most notable feud was with The Iron Sheik and Nikolai Volkoff, to whom they lost the title at the first WrestleMania.
-The US Express regained the belts in June 1985, but lost them two months later to Brutus Beefcake and Greg Valentine.
+The U.S. Express' most notable feud was with The Iron Sheik and Nikolai Volkoff, to whom they lost the title at the first WrestleMania.
+The U.S. Express regained the belts in June 1985, but lost them two months later to Brutus Beefcake and Greg Valentine.
 Windham left the WWF soon after.
 Rotunda continued to wrestle in singles matches until he left the WWF himself, in early 1986.

-He briefly returned to the WWF in the fall of 1986 to team with "Golden Boy" Dan Spivey as a new version of "The U.S. Express", but they were more or less used as a jobber team against up-and-coming teams such as Demolition in house shows.
+Rotunda briefly returned to the WWF in the fall of 1986 to team with "Golden Boy" Dan Spivey as a new version of the U.S. Express, but they were more or less used as a jobber team against up-and-coming teams such as Demolition in house shows.
 They were not considered top contenders.

 All Japan Pro Wrestling (1986)

-The US Express reunited in January 1986 in Japan.
+The U.S. Express reunited in January 1986 in Japan.
 This would be Rotunda's first tour of Japan.